Objects, Models and Constants

 For futures, the symbol is SYM<YYYYMMDD> for dated instruments - where SYM refers to the underlying symbol and the date part is the expiry date.
 For option the format is SYM<YYYYMMDD>TYPE<STRIKE>, where TYPE is the option type and can be either CE or PE.
 The STRIKE is the strike price of the option (with no leading or trailing zeros).

 Referring to rolling (continuous) futures and options are simple.
 Instead of the expiry date, specify the expiry series.
 For monthly futures and options, specify -I for the near month and -II for the far month.
 For weekly options, specify -W{n} instead, where n is the week offset (starting from 0 for the current week).
-For specifying relative strike, use + or - and specify the strike difference from the ATM (usually the near month futures).
+For specifying relative strike, use + or - and specify the strike difference from the ATM.
+Add the keyword argument use_spot=True to specify the offset from the current spot levels.
+By default the offset will be calculated from the implied futures.
 Below shows some examples for a hypothetical underlying ABC.

 from blueshift.api import symbol